ingakv/stack-interpreter/README.md

 * `age 10 :=` the symbol age now is of value `10`
   * can also be written as: `10 age swap :=`

-In order to actually put a bound symbol onto the stack (without executing the function or without evaluating to a value in case of variable), we use `tick` operator, which is a single quote symbol `'`.
+To actually put a bound symbol onto the stack (without executing the function or without evaluating to a value in case of variable), we use `tick` operator, which is a single quote symbol `'`.
 Observe these two programs:

 * `age 10 := age` -- produces 10 on top of the stack
 * `age 10 := ' age` -- puts symbol age on top of the stack.
 The symbol `age` represents a variable, but the variable has not been evaluated to a value and the raw symbol is put onto the stack.
 * `age 10 := age 20 :=` -- this program is illegal, because assignment expects a symbol on the left-hand side, but instead, it gets 10.
 * `age 10 := ' age 20 :=` -- this program defines a variable `age` and binds it to 10 first, then puts symbol `age` onto the stack, and re-binds it to value 20.
-* Note, if the symbol has not been bound to function or variable, using it will put it onto the stack raw.
-Because unbound symbol evaluates to itself.
+* Note, if the symbol has not been bound to a function or variable, using it will put it onto the stack raw.
+Because an unbound symbol evaluates to itself.

-In order to evaluate bound symbol to a value, one can use `eval` function.
-Eval expects symbol on the stack, and returns the value of that symbol.
+To evaluate bound symbol to a value, one can use `eval` function.
+Eval expects a symbol on the stack and returns the value of that symbol.
 In the case of variable it will be the value, and in the case of the function name it will be the quotation that is the function body.
 Observe:

 * `age 10 := ' age eval` will bind age to value 10, then it will put age onto the stack as symbol, and then evaluate it to value 10.
 So, this program will end up with 10 on top of the stack.